pasqal-io/qadence/docs/tutorials/advanced_tutorials/cloud-submission.md

 ```

 If we want to upload this circuit to the cloud platform we need to follow 4 steps:
-- Authentication and making connection to cloud
+- Authentication and connection to cloud
 - Defining workload specification
 - Submission
 - Retrieval of results

 ## Authentication and connection

 To setup a connection the cloud platform, use the `SDK` object present in `qadence.pasqal_cloud_connection`.
 The email and password are the ones used to login to the webportal.
 The project-id can be found in the webportal under "Projects".

 ```python